ayyash/cricket/README.md

 <!-- - `npm run network`: starts with 192.168.0.100:5200 as host to test localhost on mobile devices (change host in package.json)
 - `npm run network:secure`: starts with normal english angular development, under https (then browse to https://192.168.0.100:5200) This option might need a local certificate to be created.
 This option needs https for iis to run mockup api.
 This option never works on Safari. -->

-- `npm run build` generates a client-side angular app in /host/client + /host/index/index.lang.html to be served
+- `npm run build` generates a client-side angular app in /host/client
-> this rewrites the baseHref to / or /lang/ depending on gulp configuration: isUrlBased,
-> if true, the project will appear under hosturl/en or hosturl/ar ... etc

-> This also injects the right rtl css in header for rtl supported languages.

-- `npm run build:ssr`:  builds the client-side and server-side full version under /host/client, also copies resources to host/server/locale and make them ready to be used in SSR.
+- `npm run build:ssr`:  builds the client-side and server-side full version under /host/client

+> Note: for multilingual apps, TODO: add docs for Angular builder

 Notes: